We’re excited to share our first-ever alpha feature:

 Want to see a live demo of

 sensuctl prune (plus a ton of other features in Sensu Go)?
-Join our webinar on April 16, in which CEO Caleb Hailey will demo pruning, API keys, secrets management, and more!
+Check out our webinar, in which CEO Caleb Hailey will demo pruning, API keys, secrets management, and more!